|

 Olympic College, Bremer Student Center

-Over 300 high school students from across the Kitsap Peninsula will
+Over 300 high school students from across the Kitsap Peninsula will gather to learn from one another's presentations and workshops.

 Please send me more information about Youth Human Rights Rally |